Cost & Coverage

 Say, for instance, that you break a neighbor’s window and a burglar enters through the opening, robbing the place clean.
 In that case, your homeowners insurance may be responsible for covering not just the window damage but also the robbery itself and any future liabilities which resulted from the window damage.

 Your liability coverage doesn’t require that you pay a deductible.
 However, if you’ve exhausted your coverage limit on any one occurrence, your insurer will require that you pay for the remaining legal expenses out of pocket.

-Your home insurance policy comes with two main liability components: your personal liability coverage and your medical payments to others coverage, often called Coverage F.
+Your home insurance policy comes with two main liability components: your personal liability coverage and your medical payments to others coverage.

-To supplement your standard liability coverage, some insurers also offer personal umbrella policy and business owners policies.
+To supplement your standard liability coverage, some insurers also offer personal umbrella insurance and business owners policies.